Elbekovich/Elbekovich/README.md

 Here are some ideas to get you started:

+- ⚡ Fun fact: ...
+I'm a huge fan of Chess
 - 🏢 I'm currently working at **Najot ta'lim**
 - 🌍 I'm mostly active within the **Dotnet Community Uzbekistan**
 - 🌱 Learning all about **Open Source**